limagbz/data-mesh-yelp/infra/storage/README.md

 ```

 > **Note** </br>
-> You can also access the tenant console through the operator console
+> You can also access the tenant console through the operator's console

 ## FAQ